Ernest0-Production/raycast-git-client/README.md

 ## ⁉️ FAQ

-> Whish environment variables are used when performing git commands?
+> Which environment variables are used when performing Git commands?

-Extension loads:
+The extension loads:
-- All environment variables from interactive ZSH shell.
+- All environment variables from your interactive Zsh shell.
-- `SSH_AUTH_SOCK` from launchctl to access the system ssh-agent with already set up SSH keys.
+- `SSH_AUTH_SOCK` from `launchctl` to access the system SSH agent with already set up SSH keys.

 ## 🧑‍🚀 Future Features